prokhorvlg/Unturned-Stones-2/codex/technology/computer-science/computers.md

                   }
                 },
                 {
+                  type: 'stripesBar', init: {
+                    id: 'federation',
+                    class: '',
+                    color: '#e63a2d',
+                  }
+                },
+                {
                   type: 'headingBar', init: {
-                    id: 'federation',
+                    id: 'federationTitle',
                     overtitle: '',
                     title: 'Federation Portables',
                     desc: 'Thick client portable computers.
 Playful and powerful.',
+                    class: 'paddingTopResponsive80 paddingBottomResponsive80',
                     desc_color: '#e63a2d',
+                    center: true,
+                    noHR: true,
                   }
                 },
                 {
                   type: 'imageBlock', init: {
                     id: 'federationImages',
+                    class: '',
                     cols: 2,
                     items: [
                       {
-                        thumb: '/assets/images/codex/technology/compsci/computerCard_IBM_old.png',
+                        thumb: '/assets/images/codex/technology/compsci/gearkid_thumb.png',
-                        full: '/assets/images/codex/technology/compsci/computerCard_IBM_old.png',
+                        full: '/assets/images/codex/technology/compsci/gearkid.png',
-                        title: '',
+                        title: 'Gearkid',
+                        title-alignment: "left-center",
-                        desc: "The Gearkid *was* innovative when it came onto market 23 years ago.
+                        desc: "<span class='description-italics'>Touch OS 2.1</span><br><br>The Gearkid *was* innovative when it came onto market 23 years ago.
 It's one of those classic devices everyone remembers for being amazing because of how much better it was than everything else was at the time, even though it was actually plagued with issues.
-Despite this, the Gearkid remains in widespread use by hardcore Gearkid loyalists.<br><br>A successor to the Gearkid Company's Gearkid was never created for whatever reason (the creators don't know how to replicate their success without tarnishing their reputation), but people still hope for the next one.", },
+Despite this, the Gearkid remains in widespread use by hardcore Gearkid loyalists.<br><br>A successor to the Gearkid Company's Gearkid was never created for whatever reason (the creators don't know how to replicate their success without tarnishing their reputation), but people still hope for the next one.",
+                        desc-style: 'margin-top: -15px;',
+                      },
                       {
-                        thumb: '/assets/images/codex/technology/compsci/computerCard_IBM.png',
+                        thumb: '/assets/images/codex/technology/compsci/berkeley_touch_thumb.png',
-                        full: '/assets/images/codex/technology/compsci/computerCard_IBM.png',
+                        full: '/assets/images/codex/technology/compsci/berkeley_touch.png',
-                        title: '',
+                        title: 'Berkeley Touch',
+                        title-alignment: "left-center",
-                        desc: "After years of losing buckets of market share to competitors that capitolized on the mobile computing shift that began with Gearkid, long-time electronics kingpin Berkeley finally re-established confidence with consumers after completely reevaluating their strategies, marketing, and product lines 2 years ago.<br><br>The Berkeley Touch explores the full potential of their Touch OS software as a claytronic tablet that unfolds perfectly into a device over three times its initial size.", },
+                        desc: "<span class='description-italics'>Touch OS Ultimate</span><br><br>After years of losing buckets of market share to competitors that capitolized on the mobile computing shift that began with Gearkid, long-time electronics kingpin Berkeley finally re-established confidence with consumers after completely reevaluating their strategies, marketing, and product lines 2 years ago.<br><br>The Berkeley Touch explores the full potential of their Touch OS software as a claytronic tablet that unfolds perfectly into a device over three times its initial size.",
+                        desc-style: 'margin-top: -15px;',
+                      },
                     ],
                   }